 The Tourtalk TT 40-TG24M is a complete tour guide system comprising 1 transmitter with headband microphone (for the presenter), 24 receivers with earphones (for the audience) and a charger ...More information

-The Tourtalk TT 100-HSC14N is a digital hearing system comprising 1 transmitter with lapel microphone (for the presenter), 14 receivers with earphones and neck loops (for the hard of ...More information
+The Tourtalk TT 100-HS2N is a digital hearing support system comprising 2 transmitters with lapel and boundary microphones (for the presenters/audience), 2 receivers with earphones and neck loops (for ...More information

 "Being a little deaf I had been concerned about hearing the commentary in a noisy environment, the personal audio link to the guide made it all clear and understandable.
 For me this little thing enhanced the whole experience immeasurably."